28 May 2024

 Signs You’re Too Much of a Perfectionist Article

-The dangerous downsides of perfectionism Article
+The Dangerous Downsides of perfectionism BBC

 What Causes Perfectionism?
-Article
+Psych Central

 Perfectionism and Mental Health Book Mentions: